Process events with serverless code

 Functions can run in different modes: Consumption plan, Azure App Service plan and Premium plan.Compare hosting and scaling on different plans

-Avoid hard-coding access to other services such as Azure Blog storage and Azure Cosmos DB using triggers and bindings.
-Triggers are what cause a function to run, and bindings are declarations that connect the function to another resource.See all triggers and bindings Functions supports
+Avoid hard-coding access to other services like Azure Blog storage and Azure Cosmos DB using triggers and bindings.
+Triggers are what cause a function to run and bindings are declarations that connect the function to another resource.See all triggers and bindings Functions supports

 Create and test functions on your local machine using favourite code editor and development tools.
 Connect local functions to live Azure services and debug them on your local computer using the full Functions runtime.
 The requirements for developing functions on your local computer depend on the programming languages and tools you prefer.See local development environments